docode-uk/stage-1-curriculum/git/git_basics.md

 The <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository">GitHub Docs</a> provide concise instructions on this process, including how to access the particular URL of the repository you want to clone on GitHub - we would recommend you follow this when cloning for the first time.

+ We will discuss how Git/GitHub can be used to collaborate on projects with others in more depth in subsequent chapters, including using cloning and branching.

-## gitignore
+## .gitignore
-<a href= "https://git-scm.com/docs/gitignore">gitignore</a> specifies files that you intentionally want to remain untracked and therefore ignored.
+<a href= "https://git-scm.com/docs/gitignore">.gitignore</a> specifies files that you intentionally want to remain untracked and therefore ignored.
 This is useful for keeping sensitive information such as passwords and configuration files private, especially when pushing code to a public remote repository.

 To do this, you need to create a `.gitignore` file in the **root directory** of your project:
 1. Navigate to root directory of project